agg23/fpga-gameandwatch/docs/rom_generator.md

 ## Usage

-Download the latest version of the ROM Generator, and select the correct folder for your platform.
+Visit [Releases](https://github.com/agg23/fpga-gameandwatch/releases) and download the latest version of the core by clicking on the file named `agg23...-Tools.zip`.
+Select the correct folder for your platform.
 You will want to open a terminal window (or Command Prompt on Windows) in this location.

 The tool has many options and features which you can explore by running: